Nabizzle/Sensorized-Breakable-Block-and-DLC/README.md

 This should take ~50 seconds, and it create a .csv and a .h5 file in your folder.
 This .csv is all you really need here, so if you’re just generating plots, skip ahead to Part 5!

-If you want to check the network strength, proceed to Part 3!
+If you want to check the network strength, proceed to Creating Calibrated Plots!

 #### Assessing Network Confidence
-**This must be done after the second part above.**
+**The video must be analyzed first.**

 This takes about 10 seconds.
 Multiple videos will run consecutively.

 DLC will automatically plot the motion in your video for you and tell you how confident the network is in its analysis.
-There are instructions in Part 5 for calibrating the data directly from the .csv file into real world time and location data, but these plots could also be useful.
+There are instructions for calibrating the data directly from the .csv file into real world time and location data, but these plots could also be useful.

 The confidence ratings are extremely useful for deciding whether or not to retrain the network.
 Ideally you want confidence ratings above 85% for the whole video.

 First, enter: `dlc.plot_trajectories(”config\\path”,[“Path\\video\\1”,”Path\\video\\2”,…], shuffle=1)`

-_The file path here is the same as the file path in Part 2!_
+_The file path here is the same as the file path in Analyzing a Video!_

 This will only take a few seconds.
 Now open the folder with your video: there will be another folder in there called **“plot poses”**.